Moment for change | Working with communities

 The priority now is to reset tourism in a responsible way; to work with communities to ensure that visitors and locals can both have a fantastic experience, with enough resources for both.

-These conversations are already happening.
-Destination Management Organisations (DMOs) are looking at ways to support not just their members, but also the local communities in which these tourism businesses exist.
+They are looking at ways to support not just their members / businesses, but also the local communities in which these tourism businesses exist.

 Dornoch Area Community Interest Company / Visit Dornoch